-The hotel also boasts six unique restaurants and bars, a boutique spa, and nearly 20,000 square feet of meeting space.
+The hotel also boasts six unique restaurants and bars, a boutique spa, and nearly 20,000 ft² of meeting space.

 3. JW Marriott at Cherry Creek

-If you’re looking for an alternative to downtown, there are three excellent Marriott properties in Cherry Creek, the JW Marriott, Moxy & The Jacquard).
+If you’re looking for an alternative to downtown, there are excellent Marriott properties in Cherry Creek, the JW Marriott, Moxy, and the Jacquard.
 Cherry Creek is a fun, upscale neighborhood about 10-15 min outside of downtown, with great restaurants, shopping, walking trails, etc.

 JW Marriott at Cherry Cheek is our favorite pick in Cherry Creek and is a Category 5 Marriott Bonvoy hotel.
 It is definitely one of the best Marriott hotels in Denver.

 This JW Marriott can be found right next to the upscale Cherry Creek Mall, which offers stores like Nordstrom, Nieman Marcus, Apple, Elway’s, etc. This gives you loads of options for dinner, lunch, and breakfast should you wish to eat out.
 If you eat in the hotel, the restaurant and bar are vibrant places to hang out.